Edwin Ríos: Los Angeles Dodgers

 Ríos hit the first-ever two-run home run by a batter leading off an inning in MLB history on July 29, 2020.
 The home run came in the top of the 13th inning in a game against the Houston Astros and ended up being the deciding factor in the game.

-During the pandemic-shortened 2020 season, Ríos appeared in 32 games for the Dodgers, batting .250/.301/.645 with eight home runs and 17 RBIs in 76 at-bats.
+During the pandemic-shortened 2020 season, Ríos appeared in 32 games for the Dodgers, batting .250/.301/.645 with eight home runs and 17 RBI in 76 at-bats.
 He played 21 games at third base, six at first base, and one at DH.
 He was hitless in three at-bats with a walk in his one start in the National League Wild Card Series against the Milwaukee Brewers.
 He suffered a groin injury prior to the second round of the playoffs and was left off the roster.
 He rejoined the Dodgers roster for the 2020 NLCS, where he hit two home runs in nine at-bats against the Atlanta Braves.
 Ríos only had two at-bats in the 2020 World Series, both of which were strikeouts.

-In 2021, Ríos played in 25 games and had four hits in 51 at-bats with one home run.
+In 2021, Ríos batted .078/.217/.137, playing in 25 games with four hits in 51 at-bats with one home run.
 However, his season ended on May 11, when the Dodgers announced that he would undergo season-ending surgery on a partially torn labrum in his right shoulder.

-Ríos began the 2022 season on the major league roster, appearing in 27 games and hitting .244 with seven homers and 17 RBIs.
+Ríos began the 2022 season on the major league roster, appearing in 27 games and hitting .244 with seven homers and 17 RBI.
 He suffered a hamstring strain on June 3 and spent the next two and a half months on the injured list.
-When he finally returned in mid-August there was no longer a spot on the major league club and he spent the rest of the season with Oklahoma City.
-In the minors, he played in 48 games and hit .259 with nine homers and 39 RBIs.
+When Ríos finally returned in mid-August there was no longer a spot on the major league club and he spent the rest of the season with Oklahoma City.
+In the minors, he played in 48 games and hit .259 with nine homers and 39 RBI.

 On November 18, 2022, Ríos was non-tendered by the Dodgers and became a free agent.

 Chicago Cubs

 Ríos signed a one year, $1 million, Major League contract with the Chicago Cubs on February 17, 2023.
+In 18 games, he went 2–for–28 (.071) with 1 home run, 2 RBI, and 5 walks.
+On July 30, Ríos was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs.
+He elected free agency on October 13.